4 Things To Do

 Build a better website by carving out a plan.

 #1 Clearly outline your site's purpose.

 Defining a single purpose early helps you ensure you're building what you actually need.

 What should your site do?

 Your site's purpose should be simple and clean, usually no more than a single sentence.
 If you have more than that, you may need to consider moving that information to a more appropriate area (outlined ahead in this guide).

-- Purpose: Serve as a virtual storefront and sell goods on the web.
+- Purpose: Serve as a virtual storefront to sell goods on the web.

 - Purpose: Train new employees and test competency.

-- Purpose: Provide information in real-time to millions of subscribers.
+- Purpose: Provide information in real-time for millions of subscribers.

 #2 Determine reasonable goals.